Launch guides

 - When is a product “ready” to launch?
 When a stranger can understand what it does and try the core thing it promises without your help.
 It does not need every feature — it needs one thing that works and a page that explains it clearly.

 - What if my first launch barely gets noticed?
 That is the common case, not the exception.
-Treat it as a rehearsal: note what got clicks, what got ignored, and which channel sent real users, then launch again with what you learned.
+Treat it as a rehearsal: note what got clicks, what got ignored, and which channel sent real users, then put that into steady distribution rather than a quick repeat.
+On Smol Launch the first launch of a product is free — a relaunch runs on a paid tier, so keep it for a change worth announcing.

 - How much should I spend?
 You can run a complete launch — preparation, announcement, and follow-up — without paid ads.
 Most of the work here is time and clear writing, not budget, which is why the guides lean on free tools and organic channels.

 - How often should I launch?
 As often as you have something genuinely worth sharing.
-A weekly cadence keeps the skill sharp and gives every meaningful update its own moment in front of early adopters.
+A weekly cadence keeps the skill sharp and gives each new product its own moment in front of early adopters.

 Every guide in this library is free, kept up to date, and written to be used rather than admired.
 Pick the one that matches the problem in front of you, put it into practice this week, and let your next launch be a little better than your last.